hCaptcha/HCaptcha-ios-sdk/README.md

 ## Known issues

-- WebView crashes on Simulator iOS 14.x (arm64).
+- WebView crashes on Simulator iOS 14.x (arm64) but not on real devices.
 [More details](https://github.com/hCaptcha/HCaptcha-ios-sdk/issues/103)

 ## License